DawitG21/AppliedlineWebsite/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--prod` flag for a production build.

-> ng-build --base-href="/" --prod

-Ensure you change the endpoint in api.provider.ts from 192.168.0.101 to your computer IP Address for testing or to the server address for production.

 ## Running unit tests